Guiseley A.F.C.: History

-The next five seasons saw Guiseley qualify for the promotion play-offs on each occasion; in 2010–11 they defeated Boston United on penalties in the semi-finals after a 1–0 win in the home leg was cancelled out by losing 3–2 away, but were then beaten 3–2 by AFC Telford United in the final on 15 May; they also reached the FA Cup first round again, losing 5–0 at home to Crawley Town.
+The next five seasons saw Guiseley qualify for the promotion play-offs on each occasion; in 2010–11 they defeated Boston United on penalties in the semi-finals after a 1–0 win in the home leg, which was cancelled out by losing 3–2 away, but were then beaten 3–2 by AFC Telford United in the final on 15 May; they also reached the FA Cup first round again, losing 5–0 at home to Crawley Town.
 They lost 2–1 on aggregate to Nuneaton Town in the play-off semi-finals in 2011–12 and 3–1 on aggregate to Halifax in the 2012–13 semi-finals, a season that also saw another FA Cup first round appearance, losing 1–0 in a replay to Barrow.
 In 2013–14 they reached the final after beating North Ferriby United 3–0 on aggregate in the semi-finals, but lost 2–1 to Altrincham in the final.
 In 2014–15 the club defeated AFC Fylde 3–1 on aggregate in the semi-finals before winning 3–2 against Chorley in the final, having been 2-0 down, to finally earn promotion to the Conference National, which was subsequently renamed the National League.

 Guiseley reached the second round of the FA Cup for the first time in 2017–18 after defeating Accrington Stanley 4–3 on penalties in a first round replay, before losing 3–0 to Mansfield Town in the second round.
 They were relegated back to the (renamed) National League North at the end of the season, having finished bottom of the National League.
 In 2018–19 the club reached the second round of the FA Cup again after beating Cambridge United 4–3 in the first round.
 They finished bottom of the National League North in 2021–22 and were relegated to the Premier Division of the Northern Premier League.